manuel1280/job_test/README.md

 # job_test
-method to get query string from a url given using URI and CGI ruby classes
+Library with the get_paramas method to get query string from a url given, using URI and CGI ruby classes